CrowRed/11oclocknumber/index.md

 - December 15 Show - Winter Wonderland (Call time 7:30, Show 9:00 pm)

 ## NEW POLICIES:
-No more than 2 rehearsals can be missed (unless otherwise discussed with myself).
+No more than 2 rehearsals can be missed (unless otherwise discussed with Mhairi).
 Cast members are subject to be put on probation.
 This will be determined on a case by case basis.
 Please sign-in on the sign-in sheet for every rehearsal you attend.

 ## NEW WORKSHOP FORMAT:
 Workshops will consist of: